A case study about gathering insights inspires a team to create a great experience.

 QA's foresight gave some scope for improvement, so I set about talking to Sales Professionals who used the system, and Stakeholders who wanted to be represented by it, to find out what problems could be solved while the team modernised the existing way of working.

-Carrying out User Experience interviews with the Sales Professionals, they highlighted a pressing pain point in the delay which caused when a sale needed approval from Sales Management.
+Carrying out User Experience interviews with the Sales Professionals, they highlighted a problem when a sale needed approval from Sales Management, and there was a delay in that process.
 This was a fundamental step in the process, but the delay could cause a hot sale lead to go cold.

 The QA Sales Calculator allowed for discount to be offered by Sales Professionals across up to thousands of products.
 The Sales Professional would agree those discounts with potential customers, but greater discounts required Management sign-off.
 The existing way of working was tied to desktops, and in an increasingly mobile world, we had an opportunity to streamline this process.
 This streamlining was the guiding principle that informed the experience which our users would have.